 Privateum (PVM) Jumps 158% and 2.9 Million In Volume With First Listing

-EINPresswire.com/ -- Privateum Initiative (PVM), the only private, secure, global, and sustainable financial crypto platform has successfully listed on its first exchange with its utility token, $PVM.
+/EIN News/ -- Austin, Texas, Sept.
+06, 2021 (GLOBE NEWSWIRE) -- Privateum Initiative (PVM), the only private, secure, global, and sustainable financial crypto platform has successfully listed on its first exchange with its utility token, $PVM.
 PVM trading started on August 27th on XT.com.
-Hours later, the PVM token soared to 158%, securing a spot among the exchange's top gainers.
+Hours later, PVM token soared to 158%, securing a spot among the exchange's top gainers.
 The listing represented a crucial step forward, with the token's value rising from $0.7402 ending $1.58 with almost 3 million in volume within 24 hours.

 “We are very pleased with the success of our PVM token first day listing on our first exchange,” said Gevorg Airapetian, Co-Founder and CTO of Privateum.
 “We want to thank all our supporters and key partners, Luna PR, Enke Systems, amazing community members, professional team and everyone who believed in our idea, and trusted our experience.”